 Fact: Excessive daytime sleepiness can occur even after a person gets enough sleep.
 Such sleepiness can be a sign of an underlying medical condition or sleep disorder such as narcolepsy or sleep apnea.
 Symptoms should be discussed with a physician.

 During sleep, your brain rests.

-Fact: The body rests during sleep.
+The body rests during sleep.
 Despite this fact, the brain remains active, gets "recharged," and still controls many body functions including breathing.
-When we sleep, we typically drift between two basic sleep states, Rapid Eye Movement (REM) sleep and Non-REM (NREM) sleep, which consists of Sleep Stages One through Four.
+When we sleep, we typically drift between two basic sleep states, Rapid Eye Movement (REM) sleep and Non-REM (NREM) sleep, which consists of Sleep Stages 1 to 3.
 Sleep can be important to helping with consolidating your memories and cognitive functioning.

 If you wake up in the middle of the night, it is best to lie in bed trying to fall back asleep, or to toss and turn until you eventually fall back to sleep.

 Fact: Waking up in the middle of the night and not being able to go back to sleep is a symptom of insomnia.
 Relaxing imagery or thoughts may help to induce sleep.
 However, most experts agree that if you do not fall back to sleep within 15 to 20 minutes, you should get out of bed.
 You should go to another room, and engage in a relaxing activity like listening to music or reading.
-Don’t watch the clock.
+Avoid bright lights, including those from computers, phone, and televisions.
+Don't watch the clock.
 Return to bed only when you feel tired.

 Can't find the health information you're looking for?

 This information is provided by the Cleveland Clinic and is not intended to replace the medical advice of your doctor or health care provider.
 Please consult your health care provider for advice about a specific medical condition.
 This document was last reviewed on: 10/30/2014...#12141